UnbreakableKid/react-class/lessons/2 - React/0 - Base.md

 React uses a **virtual DOM** to optimize the performance of the application.
 The virtual DOM is a lightweight copy of the actual DOM.
 When the state of the application changes, React will update the virtual DOM and compare it with the actual DOM.
 It will then only update the parts of the actual DOM that have changed.
 This makes React very fast and efficient.

+This was mostly true in the past, but with the introduction of React Fiber, the virtual DOM is not the only thing that React uses to optimize the performance of the application.

 ## JSX

 React uses a syntax called **JSX**.
 It looks like HTML, but it's not.
 It's a syntax that gets transformed into JavaScript.